juripero/ryft-server/README.md

 Expression tree is built and each node is passed to the Ryft hardware.
 Then results are properly combined.

-Note, if search query contains two or more expressions of the same type (text, date, time, numeric) that query will not be splitted into subqueries because the Ryft hardware supports those type of queries direclty.
+Note, if search query contains two or more expressions of the same type (text, date, time, numeric) that query will not be splitted into subqueries because the Ryft hardware supports those type of queries directly.

 # Structured search formats